kristianseng/kristianseng/README.md

 ### Hi there 👋

-Hello, my name is Kristians Engels and I am a master's student at Riga Tehnical University majoring in Information Technology.
+Hello, my name is Kristians Engels and I am a master's student at Riga Technical University majoring in Information Technology.
 Technologies that I'm constantly learning to become a better java software engineer are Java, Spring, Maven, Hibernate, MySQL, Javascript, HTML/CSS/Bootstrap.
 Besides programming, I enjoy music and team sports.

 - 💼 Looking for java development job
 - 🌱 Open to contribute to **Open Source**